 - Be proficient in Microsoft applications (please specify).

 - Meet the requirements outlined in the vacancy announcement for the position in which you apply.

 - Must be eligible to work in the U.S. at the time of application.

 Summer Interns are paid at an hourly rate and are eligible for the Commuter Transit Subsidy benefit, which allows for a predetermined monthly subsidy when using public transit.
 Summer Interns are ineligible for pay on holidays and may not work more than 40 hours per week.

 Selected Summer Interns are required to undergo a background check.
 Those who pass successfully are made a Final Offer.

 How to Apply

 Once the application process is completed, a review of your resume and supporting documentation will be conducted to determine if you meet the basic qualification requirements.
 You must complete the Assessment Questionnaire.
 Your resume and application are then compared to your assessment questionnaire responses.
-If a determination is made that your application does not support your responses in the assessment questionnaire, your application will not receive further consideration for this announcement.
-Applicants who meet the minimum qualifications will be screened for further consideration.
+If a determination is made that your application does not support your responses in the assessment questionnaire, your application will receive no further consideration for this announcement.
+Applicants who meet the qualifications will be screened for further consideration.

 For questions regarding the Summer Intern Program, please contact the Program Manager: